 Recent years have shown that disruption has come to stay.
-But what does that mean for organizations around the world?
-All kinds of organizations continue to face events that may alter the competitive landscape either rapidly or slowly and sometimes for better, often for worse.
+But what does that mean for organisations around the world?
+All kinds of organisations continue to face events that may alter the competitive landscape either rapidly or slowly and sometimes for better, often for worse.

 Navigating the constellation of markets, events and opportunities to preserve value and sustain growth is not an easy task.

-An integrated approach to resilience can help organizations to focus on promulgating coordinated resilience across the entire enterprise instead of keeping it in siloed functions and on organizational rather than point-specific responses to events.
+An integrated approach to resilience can help organisations to focus on promulgating coordinated resilience across the entire enterprise instead of keeping it in siloed functions and on organisational rather than point-specific responses to events.

-So, it’s decisive for an organization to identify its “sweet spot” regarding investments in overall resilience and in specific capabilities.
+So, it’s decisive for an organisation to identify its “sweet spot” regarding investments in overall resilience and in specific capabilities.

-Of course, the business case for enhancing and maintaining resilience will differ for every organization depending on their industry, scope of operations, strategy, business model, risks and opportunities and potential impacts.
-But there are certain steps your organization can take toward greater resilience that might include the following:
+Of course, the business case for enhancing and maintaining resilience will differ for every organisation depending on their industry, scope of operations, strategy, business model, risks and opportunities and potential impacts.
+But there are certain steps your organisation can take toward greater resilience that might include the following:

 This article is part our Integrated Risk Management series, which explores various themes and approaches to management and governing risk